Overview of Admissions

 Note: If you wish to waive your right to inspect the letters of recommendation, mark the appropriate box below the reference information.
 Only enrolled UCR students are permitted to inspect letters of recommendation for which they did not waive their right to access.
 Letters of recommendation cannot be released to the applicant and cannot be forwarded elsewhere.

 All electronic letters uploaded to an application MUST be from an official, company or university affiliated e-mail address.
 RECOMMENDER PERSONAL E-MAIL ACCOUNTS ARE NOT PERMITTED.

 All domestic applicants are encouraged to submit the Supplementary Fellowship information form in order to be considered for all awards for which they might qualify.
 This optional form is for domestic applicants who wish to be considered for merit-based diversity fellowships.

 Fellowship packages are offered to PhD applicants only.
-For multiple year fellowship package, applicants must apply by January 5, 2022.
+For multiple-year fellowship packages, applicants must apply by January 5, 2023.

 Domestic student applications may be considered for fellowship opportunities after this deadline, pending funding availability but are encouraged to apply by this date.
 Current quarterly fees can be found here.